List of Star Trek: Deep Space Nine novels: Gamma (2017)

 Star Trek: Deep Space Nine – Gamma relaunch miniseries follows the crew of USS Robinson (NCC-71842) under the command of Benjamin Sisko.
 Only one novel has been published.
 Mission Gamma (2002) has a similar premise.

 Short story collections

 Collections featuring characters and settings from Deep Space Nine.

 Relaunch novels

-Interlinked novels set after the episode "What You Leave Behind".
+These are interlinked novels set after the episode "What You Leave Behind".
 The Lives of Dax (2001), a short story collection edited by Marco Palmieri, and A Stitch in Time (2000), by Andrew J. Robinson, are linked to the relaunch.

+Post-relaunch novels

+Original novels depicting events within the continuity of the Deep Space Nine television series, and not the continuity of the relaunch series.
+Frequently labelled post-relaunch novels by fans.
+Confusingly, Hollow Men (2005) was published while the relaunch series was on going.
+Additional novels are forthcoming.